-Hungary: NPP Paks 2 loan to be repaid thru electricity sales13.
-July 2015. / SEE Energy News
+Hungary: NPP Paks 2 loan to be repaid thru electricity sales, SEE Energy News

 The environment groups in Hungary are hoping that the European Commission will stop the Hungarian-Russian project worth 12.5 billion euros for the construction of two new reactors of 1.200 MW within the nuclear power plant Paks 2.